ucb-cyarp/vitis/README.md

 ## Usage
 ### Exporting Design from Simulink
-There are a set of scripts (simulink_to_graph) which can export Simulink subsystems for use in vitis.
-Note that the the simulink must use a subset of blocks supported by vitis.
-See [Vitis Specific Simulink](src/docs/vitis_simulink.md) for details.
+There are a set of scripts (simulink_to_graph) which can export Simulink subsystems for use in Laminar.
+Note that the the simulink must use a subset of blocks supported by Laminar.
+See [Laminar Specific Simulink](src/docs/vitis_simulink.md) for details.

 To export a subsystem from simulink: